Kerryn Peterson

 Kerryn Peterson (née Harrington, born 2 March 1992) is an Australian rules footballer and former basketballer.
 Peterson currently plays for the Carlton Football Club in the AFL Women's (AFLW), and previously played for the Bendigo Spirit, Australian Institute of Sport, Bulleen Boomers and Adelaide Lightning in the Women's National Basketball League (WNBL) between 2007 and 2017.
 She is a three-time AFL Women's All-Australian.
-Peterson served as Carlton co-captain from 2020 to 2021, and has served as the sole captain since the 2022 season.
+Peterson served as Carlton co-captain from 2020 to 2021 and as sole captain from 2022 season 6 to 2024.

 Basketball career

 WNBL

 Peterson began her WNBL career in the inaugural year of the Bendigo Spirit alongside the likes of Kristi Harrower.
-She would then spend the next three seasons in between the AIS and Bendigo.
+She was the youngest player in WNBL history to debut aged 15.
+She would then spend the next two seasons on scholarship and playing in the WNBL for the Australian Institute of Sport.
 She then had a two-season stint in Bulleen.
 After a one-year absence from the league, she returned playing for the Adelaide Lightning.
 For the 2015–16 season she returned to Bendigo.
 Peterson was re-signed by the Spirit, for the 2016–17 season.
+Peterson played 152 WNBL games in her career.